Drink More Water: Why Staying Hydrated Is the Simplest Health Hack You’re Probably Overlooking

 1. More Energy Throughout the Day

 Dehydration is one of the most overlooked causes of fatigue.
 When your cells don’t have enough water, they struggle to produce energy efficiently.
 That afternoon slump you feel?
 It might not be hunger or laziness—it could simply be thirst.
-A glass of water often does more than another cup of coffee.
+If you're mildly dehydrated, drinking water may improve alertness more effectively than reaching for another coffee.

 2. Better Digestion and Less Bloating